 What do you do?

-First–Tackle your mindset
+First–Look at your mindset

-You have to open to the possibility that things could get better between the two of you.
+Open to the possibility that things could get better between the two of you.

 And it starts with you softening your approach toward him or her and seeing even small results.